1 UNF Dr

 Submit the employment recommendation packet to HR, including: new hire access form, osprey card application, key request form, and three reference letters or employment verification prior to the employee’s first day of work, which should occur at the beginning of a pay period.
-Notify HR of the date the new employee will attend new employee Forward the official search and recruitment file (all documents pertaining to the search) to HR for archives.
+Confirm with HR the date the new employee will attend new employee Forward the official search and recruitment file (all documents pertaining to the search) to HR for archival.
 Search files do not need to include information recorded in OASys or personal